 It becomes to realize that we all depend on nature.

-And by not putting a limit to how much we deplete the natural resources, we are only hurting ourselves.
+And by not putting a limit on how much we deplete the natural resources, we are only hurting ourselves.

 Global warming is a worldwide phenomenon.